 The options on the Media Tab are used to select if a previous backup file is to be overwritten with the current one or the current backup file will be appended to the destination disc.
+It only applies if you are using a CD-RW recorder with CD-RW media.
 In case of CD-R media, backup files are always appended to the end.